grusin/csharphomematic/README.md

 -  possibly even older Homematic devies, I do not see reason why they would fail to work, the XML API is the same for both

 Supported in Temp Control Mode:
-- HmIP-ETRV (read only so far, raditor thermostat)
+- HmIP-ETRV (raditor thermostat)
-- HmIP-ETRV-2 (read only so far raditor thermostat v2)
+- HmIP-ETRV-2 (raditor thermostat v2)
-- HmIP-WTH-2 (read only so far, wall thermostat)
+- HmIP-WTH-2 (wall thermostat)
-- HmIP-HEATING (read only so far, virtual device)
+- HmIP-HEATING (virtual device)

 Supported in Valve Control Mode:
-- HmIP-ETRV (read only so far, raditor thermostat)
+- HmIP-ETRV (raditor thermostat)
-- HmIP-ETRV-2 (read only so far, raditor thermostat)
+- HmIP-ETRV-2 (raditor thermostat)
-- HmIP-HEATING (read only so far, virtual device)
+- HmIP-HEATING (virtual device)

 Supported in Humidity Control Mode:
-- HmIP-WTH-2 (read only so far, wall thermostat with humidity sensor)
+- HmIP-WTH-2 (wall thermostat with humidity sensor)

-Not Suported Switch Actuators
+Suported Switch Actuators
 - HmIP-PSM (wall switch with 1 socket)

+Not Supported Switch Actuators
-- HmIP-Cant-Remember-Name (Development board with 12V relay)
+- HmIP-PCBS (PCB board with up to 5-12V relay)

 Not Supported Security:
-- HmIP-SWDO (window open detector)
+- HmIP-SWDO (window open detector, currently works only in heating virtual device group)

 In theory all devices can be supported, I just need to know the XMLAPI outputs to run them via the code generator.
-If you happen to be in need of getting more devives, please let me know, and we can sort it out.
+If you happen to be in need of getting more devives, please let me know, and I can sort it out.

 What is working:
 - I can download XMLs for device, room, function and state lists and parse them into XMLAPI.CGI objects